Still not sure whole grain is for you? Let us back up and start by answering the question: What is “Whole Grain” anyway?

 Whole grains contain all the essential and naturally occurring nutrients that aren’t found in refined grains.
 Whole grain contains three layers:

-The Whole Grains Council says “consuming whole grains instead of refined grains may lower the risk of many chronic diseases.”
-The Council recommends that you consume at least three servings of Whole Grains per day because “Diets rich in whole grain foods and other plant foods and low in total fat, saturated fat, and cholesterol may reduce the risk of heart disease and some cancers.”
-(Source: FDA Authorized Health Claim)
+The Whole Grains Council says, “consuming whole grains instead of refined grains may lower the risk of many chronic diseases.”
+At least three servings of Whole Grains per day are recommended as “diets rich in whole grain foods, other plant foods and low in total fat, saturated fat, and cholesterol may reduce the risk of heart disease and some cancers” (Source: Food and Drug Administration Authorized Health Claim).

-For centuries, the Aztecs and American Indians have known about the wonderful nutritional benefits and diverse uses for the tiny seed-like grains.
-In comparison with other grains, amaranth is high in the amino acids lysine, cysteine and methionine, which are all required for normal cell function.
+For centuries, the Aztecs and American Indians have known about the wonderful nutritional benefits and diverse uses for tiny seed-like grains.
+In comparison with other grains, amaranth is high in the amino acids lysine, cysteine, and methionine, which are all required for normal cell function.

 Barley is the world’s oldest grain.
 As incredibly nutritious as it is, it was first brought to the New World to make beer!
 The rich supply of fiber not only helps your digestive tract to function at its best, but it also may help to lower cholesterol.

 Evolving from Central American ancestry, blue corn was the most prized grain of the Pueblo tribes.
 With a coarser consistency and a sweeter, nuttier taste than yellow or white corn, blue corn boasts a high protein content, and is wheat and gluten free.

 Oat bran and wheat bran are high in both soluble and insoluble fiber.
 The soluble fiber helps maintain cholesterol within normal limits, while the insoluble fiber helps aid digestion and may reduce constipation.